A medium-sized member of the crow family that breeds at high altitudes. It is also referred to as the Yellow-billed Chough.

 Alpine Chough feeding juvenile

-In summer, their diets mainly comprise of invertebrates.
+In summer, the diet of an Alpine Chough mainly comprises of invertebrates.
 This includes beetles, snails, grasshoppers, ants, dragonflies and caterpillars.
 They will also take small amphibians, reptiles, small birds, small rodents and eggs.

 The diet becomes more varied during autumn and winter with extensive types of seeds, fruits, and berries.
 They will travel in flocks to nearby ski resorts and villages in the mountains to scavenge and forage for food before heading back up into the mountains at night to roost.
 During this, they will often follow walkers in the mountains for scraps.
 These birds have a particular fondness for sultanas!